DBS: Wessex LMC and Client Agreement

 Payment and Invoicing Arrangements

-- All payments should be made online via the LMC website.
-Please see the DBS section of the LMC website for further details http://www.wessexlmcs.com/dbs
+- All payments should be made online when initiating a DBS application.
+Please see the DBS section of the LMC website for further details Create & Submit an Application

 - This involves an online payment from the client representative/applicant to the LMC.
 Payments should not be made directly to the DBS.

-- Payment must be made before the LMC can begin processing a completed application form; a completed application form will not be sent to the DBS until payment is received.
+- Payment must be made before the LMC can begin processing a completed application; a completed application will not be submitted to the DBS until payment is received.